 4. Architectural Principles and Hard Constraints for Total Isolation

-- Non-Invasive Observability Architecture (Non-Invasive Observer): The Tracker module, which aggregates system audit records and maps data lineage paths, must never introduce even a single millisecond of synchronous block time to the primary data path[cite: 11].
-It functions strictly as a non-invasive observer (the “CCTV” of the framework), consuming fire-and-forget JSON event streams pushed asynchronously over a decoupled NATS message bus[cite: 11].
+The Tracker module, which aggregates system audit records and maps data lineage paths, must not introduce synchronous blocking or latency to the primary data path.
+It functions as a non-invasive observer, consuming asynchronous, fire-and-forget JSON event streams transmitted over a decoupled NATS message bus.

 5. Conclusion: The AI Assistant Is an Incredible Debating Partner, Not a Blindly Trusted Tool